Last updated July 7, 2025

 Many neighbors never visit their local food bank, because programs like Medicaid, WIC, and CalFresh allow them to stretch their budget.

 Without these options, more people will need to turn to the Food Bank and our partners in order to feed their loved ones and themselves.
-If our funding for food banks is also cut, we may have to make difficult choices to ensure that we are still able to provide food to all who need it.
-And support from caring individuals like you will become more critical than ever.
+This increase in need will stretch our resources to the limit and we may have to make difficult choices to ensure that we are still able to provide food to all who need it.
+Support from caring individuals like you will become more critical than ever.

 Q: How can I help?